ingadhoc/product/product_search_supplier_code/README.rst

 Product Search Supplier Code
 ============================

-This module add seller_ids fields in search product.
+This module allows to search by supplier codes of products on product and product variants.

 Installation
 ============